Lochmaben Castle: History

 King Edward replaced the older motte and bailey castle with a much sturdier structure at the south end of Castle Loch around 1300 and its remains still show the massive strength of its defences.
 Archibald Douglas, Lord of Galloway, with the assistance of the Earls of March and Douglas, after a siege of nine days, took Lochmaben Castle from the English and "razed it to the ground" on 4 February 1384/5.
 The castle and barony became a possession of the Earls of March, but when the 10th Earl was forfeited and then reinstated, in 1409, it is noted that it was "with the exception of the castle of Lochmaben and the Lordship of Annandale" which by July 1455 was in the possession of Alexander Stewart, Duke of Albany.
 Following his death in 1485 both the Lordship and the castle were annexed to the Crown by Act of Parliament dated 1 October 1487.

 A mason called Gluffar built a hall at the castle in 1504 and it was roofed with local timber.
 James IV visited and played cards with Lord Dacre on 23 August 1504.
 On 16 January 1509 Robert Lauder of The Bass was appointed Captain and Keeper of Lochmaben for three years.
 He was reappointed for seven years in March 1512.
+James V of Scotland was at Lochmaben in November 1542, and watched fires started by the Scottish army from Burnswark Hill.
+After learning of the defeat at the battle of Solway Moss, he returned to Stirling Castle.